Organizations use an employee wellness survey to assess their workforce’s overall health, which means physical, mental, and emotional health.

 8. Do you feel stress from work is affecting your personal life?

-9. Do you think you will be interested in attending a wellness program at work?
+9. Would you be interested in attending a wellness program at work?

 10. What do you think should be the duration of each session?